Erdogan seeks payoff from Russia-US clash on Ukraine

 Ukraine’s release of grainy footage of a TB2 destroying a separatist military target prompted Putin to raise the issue during a December 2021 call with Erdogan.

-Eastern separatist leader Denis Pushilin cited the drones as the main reason Russia should start openly arming Ukraine's rebel fighters.
+Eastern separatist leader Denis Pushilin cited the drones as the main reason Russia should start openly arming Ukraine’s rebel fighters.—AFP

-"First and foremost, we need to counter the Bayraktars," Pushilin said.
-Military analysts play down the drones' importance in case of all-out war.

-"Yes, in an asymmetric fight that pits the Ukrainian army against the forces in the Donbass, a few TB2s can tilt the balance of forces," the Foreign Policy Research Institute's Middle East Program director Aaron Stein told AFP.

 Comments